-Important: Work Experience Rules vary by state.
-So please ensure you read the rules specific to your state carefully and contact us if you have any questions.
+Important: Please ensure you read the rules carefully and contact us if you have any questions.

 how to have your work experience approved

-- Submit your Work Experience Approval Form (signed by your supervisor) before, or as soon as possible after you start your placement via email.
-Alternatively, you may post it to:
+- Submit your Work Experience Approval Form (PDF) (signed by your supervisor) before, or as soon as possible after you start your placement via email.

-- After completing your placement, submit the original Work Experience Declaration Form (PDF) (signed by your supervisor) to the College.
-If you are undertaking work experience in Western Australia, please complete the WA Work Experience Declaration Form (PDF) instead.
+- After completing your placement, submit the Work Experience Declaration Form (signed by your supervisor) to the College via email.

 Can work experience be approved retrospectively?

 Yes.
-In fact, this is quite common – especially in cases where students complete work experience as undergraduates.
+In fact, this is quite common – especially in cases where students have completed some work experience as undergraduates.
 However, approval is at our discretion.

 Your Work Experience Supervisor